Veterans' Mental Health and Wellbeing Service (Op Courage)

 - Or in assistance of British operations in the country (for example, through serving in the Afghan National Army)

 This service provides mental health assessments, advocacy and support.
 We can help you access:

-- Help with practical problems such as finances, housing, and employment
+- Refer you and connect you with help for practical problems related to settling in the UK, such as finances, housing, and employment.

 What to expect